-When JoJo Learning sent us Luka Reading Robot for unbiased feedback, I thought Luka was too good to be true.
-This owl-shaped robot claims to read >30,000 Chinese books and >6000 English books!
+Last year, when JoJo Learning sent us Luka Reading Robot for unbiased feedback, I thought Luka was too good to be true.
+This owl-shaped robot can narrate >70,000 Chinese books and >20,000 English books.
+It plays music, too!

 Luka developers work with publishers and professional narrators to collect and store the vast content in its cloud library.